By: Angie Horjus, NBC-HWC

 Good vs. Bad Stress

 - Acute Distress is having or experiencing a rapid onset of stress in short, but severe, phases.
 It can be a devastating event in our life that brings about negative thoughts, feelings and possibly actions.
+Some physical manifestations can be vomiting or tension headaches.

 - Chronic Eustress is prolonged positive feelings and is beneficial to the body.
-It happens when you love your job, feel good about your relationships, you exercise regularly and take care of your mind.
+It happens when you love your job, feel good about your relationships.
+You exercise regularly and take care of your mind.
 You have rhythm in your life, and even though events can add pressure, it’s a healthy pressure that keeps you moving forward.

 Tune in to your distress triggers: